Encode input message using orthogonal space-time block code (OSTBC)

 |F > 1||2-D||3-D|

 For information about the data types each block port supports, see the Supported Data Type table on this page.
 The output signal inherits the data type from the input signal.
-For fixed-point signals, the complex conjugation may cause overflows which the fixed-point parameter Overflow mode must handle.
+For fixed-point signals, the complex conjugation may cause overflows which the fixed-point parameter Saturate on integer overflow must handle.

 The output signal inherits frame type from the input signal.
 A column vector input requires either frame-based or sample-based input; otherwise, the input must be sample-based.

 The OSTBC Encoder block supports five different OSTBC encoding algorithms.
 Depending on the selection for Rate and Number of transmit antennas, the block implements one of the algorithms in the following table: